-Information about Commencement will be available on Hotline (717-477‑1200) beginning May 12, and will be updated as needed.
+In case of inclement weather, information about commencement will be available on Hotline (717-477‑1200).
+The decision to move indoors will be made as soon as possible, even as early as Friday, May 11.
+Hotline will be updated as needed.
 Final information will be available by 7:00 a.m.
-May 13.
-Hotline, the university’s website and the university’s Facebook and Twitter accounts are the official sources of information about Commencement.
+May 12.
+Hotline, the university’s website, and the university’s Facebook and Twitter accounts, are the official sources of information about commencement.

-- Tickets — No tickets are required for guests and seating is first-come, first-served.
+Tickets — No tickets are required for guests to attend the ceremony if outdoors.
+Seating is available on a first-come, first-serve basis.

 The number of tickets each graduate receives will be determined and announced in late April based on the total number of graduates.
 Tickets will be distributed at the University Bookstore.
 Identification is required to pick up tickets and graduates must sign that they are in receipt of tickets.
 NO TICKETS WILL BE MAILED.
 Tickets do not guarantee a specific seat as seating is on a first-come, first-served basis.

-A “will-call” arrangement is available for graduates unable to visit the bookstore before May 13.
+A “will-call” arrangement is available for graduates unable to visit the bookstore before May 12.
 Graduates should email firstname.lastname@example.org requesting tickets be held in the graduate’s name for pick-up.
-If the graduate wishes to have a family member pick the tickets up, then that specific family members names must be indicated as well.
+If the graduate wishes to have a family member pick the tickets up, then that specific family members name must be indicated as well.
 Identification is needed.

 Any graduate who does not need all of the allotted tickets are asked to only take what is needed and leave the extras at the bookstore.
-Extra tickets will be distributed on a first-come, first served basis to other graduates but will be limited to two.
+If available, extra tickets will be distributed on a first-come, first serve basis to other graduates but will be limited to two.

-- Guests with special needs — You should make arrangements for any of your guests with special needs by contacting the President’s Office by e-mail at email@example.com by May 5.
+Guests with special needs — You should make arrangements for any of your guests with special needs by e-mailing email@example.com by May 4.
 The note should include the guest’s name and the name of the one person who will sit with him or her.
-Please indicate if your guest will be using a wheelchair or walker.
 An interpreter (signer) will be at the ceremony.

-- Photographs — Family and guests are not allowed to approach the stage to photograph graduates.
+Photographs — Family and guests are not permitted to approach the stage to photograph graduates.
 A roster with your name and address will be sent to GradImages.
-Their photographer will photograph you as you receive congratulations from President Lyman.
+Their photographer will photograph you as you receive congratulations from President Carter.